Lilith-Denfer/AutoRed/README.md

 ## IMPORTANT Tips
-With the reddit api, posting to your user page is formatted as a subreddit called: u_[yourusernamegoeshere]
+With the reddit api, posting to your user page is formatted as a subreddit called: u_[yourusernamegoeshere] In the subreddits CSV file, I recommend adding your user page with the IsTest flag for help with getting configured.

 You can open and write .csv files using google sheets or excel.